gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 Let's fast forward many years into the future.
 Let's time travel to 1998!
 I started university at the *Universidad Autónoma de
 Madrid*, and during the 3rd year I picked a really interesting course: graphics programming.
 With a couple of friends we started writing a software 3D engine.
 Those were really good times.
-Just with access to the frame buffer we started implementing polygon rendering, flat and Gouraud lighting, and even texture mapping!
+Just with access to the framebuffer we started implementing polygon rendering, flat and Gouraud lighting, and even texture mapping!
 It was lovely.
-We even managed to import Quake3 world models and navigate through them in our engine!
+We even managed to import Quake 3 world models and navigate through them in our engine!
 It was amazing!!
 Later on we tried to implement a BSP compiler[^6]

 However the pressure I had with all the other courses and the need to finish the career to start working and start earning good money crippled my dream of becoming a game developer.
 Game developer jobs were sparse in Spain, not well paid, with many working hours,